haseeb21111/final-project/Frontend/README.md

     Tasks Done:
         Made and applied styles to the Appointment Form in React to make it look better.
         Improved the design of inputs, textarea, and buttons to make them easier to use.
         Made sure the form looks good on different devices with responsive design.

+Step 6: Setting Up MySQL and Database

+    Date Completed: 8 MAR 2025
+    Tasks Done:
+        Installed MySQL on the system.
+        Verified MySQL installation:
+        Used MySQL Command Line Client.
+        Created the appointments database using SQL

+Step 7: Creating the Database Table

+    Date Completed: 9 MAR 2025
+    Tasks Done:
+        Created a table to store appointment data Ensured that the table structure allows data storage in a structured format.
+        Tested table creation and verified its existence in MySQL.

+Step 8: Connecting MySQL to Node.js and Implementing CRUD Operations
+    Date Completed: 10 MAR 2025
+    Tasks Done:
+        Installed MySQL Node.js Client
+        Established a connection between MySQL and the backend Tested connection with a sample query
+        Implemented CREATE and READ operations in the appointment list:
+            Created API routes to insert and retrieve appointments.
+            Verified the ability to store and fetch data using Postman.

 How to Run Locally
 Prerequisites